EvanKristianPratama/ldr-photobooth/README.md

 If you want to skip bumping for a particular push, include `[skip bump]` in the commit message, or push to a different branch and open a PR instead.

+## Donate QR / E-wallet

+You can show a donate QR or e-wallet address in the app.
+Two options:

+Donate modal is QR-only.

+- Put your QR image at: `client/public/donate-qr.png`

 ## 📄 License
 MIT